The Legal Services Commission will close at 4pm, Monday 23 December 2024 and reopen at 9am, Thursday 2 January 2025.

 The Legal Profession Act 2007 (LPA) regulates the obligation to disclose legal costs to clients, their rights, and how that disclosure should be made.
-The LPA enables this obligation to be met through a costs agreement or a separate notice with costs disclosure.

 This regulatory guide provides an overview on issues around costs disclosure and costs agreements, including the Commission’s view on some of these issues.